 “As we look to rebuild from Covid, the government must invest in the benefits system and keep this vital lifeline.”

-Write to your MP to tell them to #keepthelifeline.
+Write to your MP to tell them what you think about Universal Credit.

 Scams Awareness fortnight 14 – 27 June 2021

 We’ve seen evidence that scammers are exploiting the pressures that the pandemic is putting people under, including a significant increase in the number of scams relating to financial services reported in the past year.
 These can include fake “Get Rich Quick” investment schemes or someone pretending to be your bank to get you to transfer money or personal details

 Anyone can fall victim to a scam.
 People of all ages and backgrounds get scammed.
 It’s important to be on your guard – if you’re not sure about something take your time and get advice.
 If you think someone might be trying to scam you, it’s important to act straight away.

 If you need advice and support you can call the Citizens Advice consumer service on 0808 223 1133 or visit www.citizensadvice.org.uk.
 You should also report scams or suspected scams to Action Fraud.

 See our press release – ‘2 in 3 people in the South East Targeted by Scammers’ here